-CORA Good Shepherd Mediation, established in 1984, is a neighborhood justice center located in the Museum Area of Philadelphia.
-People in conflict come to the Mediation Program to resolve their disputes through mediation.
+CORA Good Shepherd Mediation, established in 1984, is a nonprofit justice center in Philadelphia.
+People in conflict come to CORA GSM to resolve their disputes through mediation and other types of facilitated dialogue processes.

-Our mission is to encourage peace, reconciliation, and social justice and empower individuals to resolve conflicts.
+Our mission is to encourage peace, reconciliation, and social justice by empowering individuals to resolve conflicts.

 What is Mediation?